DEFRA/ffc-development-guide/docs/standards/index.md

 # Standards
-These standards must be adhered to by all FFC developers.
+These standards must be adhered to by all FCP developers.

 ## Contents
 - [APIs](api.md)